 Cut back on the cable bill, brown bag your lunch, and eat simple but healthy and economic meals of soup, homemade bread, beans, rice, pasta and other inexpensive foods.
 Shop for clothes in thrift stores and use public transportation.
 Almost everyone has something they can cut in order to save a few bucks a week.

 If this is your excuse, accept the reality and embrace a new frugality.
 Move forward with an action plan to cut back on just one thing, even if the savings is just five dollars a week.
-At the end of the month you will have $20 to use to invest in your preps.
 That is not too little!
 Remember to focus on the result and not the sacrifice.

 Why bother?
 If it is the end of the world, it will not matter